 - Be Realistic: Don’t set goals and expectations that you know will be difficult to achieve.
 This will only cause you to push yourself much harder than you need to and will probably leave you feeling disappointed.

 - Hang in There: Your fatigue may be getting the best of you, but it won’t last forever.
 Just take it one day at a time.
 Pretty soon, you will have your beautiful baby keeping you company at all hours of the night and day!
 If your fatigue impacts your daily life significantly, mention it to your doctor.
 They may have recommendations to help you get some much-needed energy back.

 You are probably going to experience some fatigue throughout your pregnancy.
 There will be times when it seems to be steady, but there will also be times when your fatigue appears to spike upwards.

 Fatigue levels typically vary by trimester.
 For example, hormone-induced fatigue may end during the second trimester, but weight-bearing fatigue will begin during the third trimester.

 Your body needs more rest now than it has in a long time, so make sure you take all the time you need to help restore your energy.

-When your pregnancy ends, your pregnancy fatigue will diminish, but that doesn’t mean your days of being tired are over.
-Once your baby makes his or her entrance into this world, a whole new type of fatigue begins.
+When your pregnancy ends, your pregnancy-related fatigue will diminish, but that doesn’t mean your days of being tired are over.
+Once your little baby makes their entrance into this world, a whole new type of fatigue begins.

-It is important you listen to your body and know when enough is enough.
+Listen to your body, and know when enough is enough.
 Don’t push yourself.
-If you are feeling exhausted, don’t be afraid to take a nap.
+If you feel exhausted, don’t be afraid to take a nap.